 Greenhouse gases are considered air pollutants under the CAA (42 U.S.C. § 7401 et seq.).
 In 2009, the EPA published a rule for the mandatory reporting of GHGs (40 CFR Part 98, Subpart C), referred to as the Greenhouse Gas Reporting Program (GHGRP).
-It generally requires large emitters (any facility emitting over 25,000 metric tons of carbon dioxide equivalent [CO2e] annually) to report their emissions annually.
+It generally requires large emitters (any facility emitting over 25,000 metric tons of carbon dioxide equivalent $[CO_2e]$ annually) to report their emissions annually.
 The facility-level emission information reported under the GHGRP is published and accessible through the Facility Level Information on Greenhouse Gases Tool (EPA 2022).
-Facility Level Information on Greenhouse Gases Tool of the total U.S. emissions (EPA 2022).
+Facility Level Information on Greenhouse Gases Tool data reported by large emitters is estimated to represent 85 percent to 90 percent of the total U.S. emissions (EPA 2022).